All UMMS Students

 The UMass Medical School campus does not have onsite housing facilities.
 However, most of our students find convenient housing in the local community.
-Students usually find housing via the roommate program handled in the office of Student Affairs, via the housing board located just outside of the student lounge (which advertises local listing for housing/roommates), or by using the link below.
+Students are encouraged to use the housing board located just outside of the student lounge (which advertises local listing for housing/roommates), or by using the link below.

 Faculty mentors provide projects on which UMMS SOM students work for pay during an 8-week period in the summer before or after their first medical school year.
 Approximately 25 students participate annually.
 Students are required to prepare a professional poster that is presented at a fair in the fall of each year.
 For more information about this program, please go here.

 As a community of scholars and future physicians, the honor code carries with it a responsibility to mutually assure the integrity of the community.
 This reflects the obligation of licensed physicians to maintain the ethics of the profession.